-UIkit is an imperative framework, i.e., in this framework programmer needs to give commands as to how and what type of layout or interface is necessary.
+UIkit is an imperative framework, i.e., in this framework, the programmer needs to give commands as to how and what type of layout or interface is necessary.
 It is a verbose platform, hence requiring more coding to develop interfaces.
 UIkit has been present since the launch of iOS2.

-Swift UI is a declarative framework easing the developing task with its highly evolved and intuitive interface.
+Swift UI is a declarative framework that eases the developing task with its highly evolved and intuitive interface.
 Developers utilize the “declarative syntax” to create interactive interfaces which are less verbose.
 SwiftUI came into existence after the evolution of UIkit.
 2019 is the year when SwiftUI was launched with iOS13.

 Declare your project’s user interface and behavior across all platforms using SwiftUI.